tystar86/python_exercises/Tasks/data_structures.md

 ```

 #10.
->Write a Python program to group a sequence of key-value pairs into a dictionary of lists.
+>Write a function to group a sequence of key-value pairs into a dictionary of lists.

 **Expected Output:**
 ```